 24. Avoid Metal

 Everyone knows not to lick metal objects in freezing conditions.
-While this can pose the same threat to your dog's tongue as yours, it's not the only metal you should be concerned about.
+This can pose the same threat to your dog's tongue as yours.

 If you are walking your pet in winter, steer clear of metal lampposts, metal plates, manhole covers, electrical boxes, and other metal objects, as these carry with them the risk of electric shock.